Where does the Colorado River start? How deep is it? Is it drying up? Your questions, answered.

 The Colorado River also nourishes vast landscapes from its headwater streams to its delta, including the 277 miles of river within the Grand Canyon.

-The environmental and cultural resources along the Colorado River in the Grand Canyon alone are vast, providing habitat for many species of fish, wildlife, birds, and plants, stirring up and depositing sediment that supports thousands of acres of riverside vegetation and protecting over 200 documented cultural sites from erosion.
+The environmental and cultural resources along the Colorado River in the Grand Canyon alone are vast.
+They provide habitat for many species of fish, wildlife, birds, and plants.
+The river also stirs up and deposits sediment that supports thousands of acres of riverside vegetation and protecting over 200 documented cultural sites from erosion.

 The river, its tributaries, and adjacent lands have deep spiritual and cultural importance to Indigenous peoples throughout the basin and have since time immemorial.